|Values are valid only on day of printing.|

 The porphyrias are a group of inherited disorders resulting from enzyme defects in the heme biosynthetic pathway.
 Acute intermittent porphyria (AIP) is caused by diminished erythrocyte activity of porphobilinogen deaminase (PBGD), also known as uroporphyrinogen I synthase or hydroxymethylbilane synthase.

 Onset of AIP typically occurs during puberty or later.
 Individuals may experience acute episodes of neuropathic symptoms.
 Common symptoms include severe abdominal pain, peripheral neuropathy, and psychiatric symptoms.
-A broad range of medications (including barbiturates and sulfa drugs), alcohol, infection, starvation, heavy metals, and hormonal changes may precipitate crises.
+Crises may be precipitated by a broad range of medications (including barbiturates and sulfa drugs), alcohol, infection, starvation, heavy metals, and hormonal changes.
 AIP is inherited in an autosomal dominant manner.
 At-risk family members of patients with a biochemical diagnosis of AIP should undergo appropriate testing.
 Timely diagnosis is important as acute episodes of AIP can be fatal.
 Treatment of AIP includes the prevention of symptoms through avoidance of precipitating factors.
 More than 80% of individuals with deficiency mutation in the HMBS gene remain asymptomatic throughout their lives.

 Confirmation of a diagnosis of acute intermittent porphyria (AIP)

 Abnormal results are reported with a detailed interpretation that may include an overview of the results and their significance, a correlation to available clinical information provided with the specimen, differential diagnosis, recommendations for additional testing when indicated and available, and a phone number to reach a laboratory director in case the referring physician has additional questions.